ppy/osu-wiki/news/2026/2026-08-22-new-featured-artist-keyesgen.md

 The voices in your head are telling you to go to [**keyesgen**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/558), download a beatmap template, then create a map.
 If you don't hear the voices, you aren't listening hard enough.

 Next weekend's Featured Artist announcement might be a bit late.
-World Cup viewers can guess why.
+No spoilers here, but you might want to watch a certain mappool showcase next weekend.

 Stay tuned.